Prilosec OTC Side Effects

 Two case reports have suggested that omeprazole may rarely cause increased uric acid levels and acute gout attacks.

 Two cases of hospitalized patients with refractory chronic hypokalemia and hypocalcemia secondary to hypomagnesemia were resolved after withdrawal of omeprazole.

 Psychiatric side effects have been reported rarely.
 These have included depression, nervousness, hallucinations, insomnia, anxiety, dream disturbances, and apathy.

 Genitourinary side effects have included impotence and rare reports of urinary tract infection, pyuria, urinary frequency, proteinuria, hematuria, glycosuria, and testicular pain.

 The risk of hip fracture was significantly increased among patients prescribed long-term high dose PPIs.

 A 71-year-old male was admitted to the emergency department complaining of severe epigastric pain.
-He was administered a single dose of omeprazole 40 mg.
+He was administered a single dose of omeprazole (the active ingredient contained in Prilosec OTC) 40 mg.
 After 12 hours, the epigastric pain continued and the patient was hospitalized.
 Blood analysis at this time showed an increase in creatinine kinase, creatinine kinase isoenzymes, and myoglobin levels, without concomitant symptoms of muscle injury.
 Omeprazole-induced myopathy was suspected, the drug discontinued, and no other gastrointestinal drugs were given.
 After one week, he recovered from epigastralgia with a concomitant improvement in laboratory parameters.

 Immunologic side effects have been reported rarely.
 These have included a single case report of an autoimmune disorder with the development of fever, arthralgias, Raynaud's phenomenon, and a positive ANA titer.